ethanwongca/canadianonlinemun/README.md

 <h2> Discord Bots </h2>

 Bot code are in the <strong>bots folder</strong>.
-Examples of each bot are below/
+Examples of each bot are below

 <strong> Welcome bot </strong>- This bot greets delegates when they enter the COMUN server.
 <img width="486" alt="COMUN Welcome Bot" src="https://user-images.githubusercontent.com/87055387/236654482-14f38c98-14b6-496a-925d-cd4b0cf6d69a.png">